10 Indoor Flowering Plants That Bloom All Year — Beautiful Picks That Will Bring Color Into Your Home

 1. African violet

-When it comes to how to turn your windowsill into an indoor garden, African violets (also known as Saintpaulia) are quintessential.
+If you're looking for flowers you can grow on a windowsill, African violets (also known as Saintpaulia) are quintessential.
 Their clusters of dainty, velvety flowers bloom no matter what the month is.
 In addition, they are one of the most low maintenance plants for indoor gardening, come in a stunning variety of flower and leaf patterns, and can be squeezed onto the smallest of windowsills if space is tight in your apartment.

-'Most plants require good light and direct sun in order to flower, however that is not the case with African violets, which thrive and flower readily indoors,' says Alina Smith, who runs Plantflix, a shop for indoor gardening that specializes in rare and exotic houseplant seed varieties.
+'Most plants require good light and direct sun in order to flower; however, that is not the case with African violets, which thrive and flower readily indoors,' says Alina Smith, who runs Plantflix, a shop for indoor gardening that specializes in rare and exotic houseplant seed varieties.
 'My grandmother had these all over her windowsills, and despite regular missed waterings, these plants were always flowering and growing consistently year round.'

-The latest cultivars flower more profusely and for a longer period, and are resistant to their flowers dropping too.
+The latest cultivars flower more profusely and for a longer period, and are resistant to their flowers dropping, too.
 All you have to do for these easy houseplants to thrive is keep the compost moist, remove any dead flowers or damaged leaves as soon as you see them, and protect them from strong sunlight and cold draughts.

 2. Peace Lily (Spathiphyllum)

-'This plant is known for its beautiful, elegant white flowers and glossy green leaves,' says Ben McInerney, director at homegardenguides.
+'This plant is known for its beautiful, elegant white flowers and glossy green leaves,' says Ben McInerney, director at Home Garden guides.
 'In terms of lighting, peace lilies require low to medium light conditions, so avoid putting them in direct sunlight.

 Since they're more sensitive to overwatering, it's best to underwater if you're unsure and keep a close eye on their leaves.
 'If their leaves are still drooping after you've watered them this is a good indicator that they need more,' says Ben.
 'It's also recommended to use a fertilizer with this plant every 6-8 weeks to encourage healthy growth and lots of flowers.'